cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes inclined his head.
 "Wherever you feel most comfortable, madam.
 Perhaps with your late husband."

 She tightened her grip on the handkerchief in her lap.
 "Edward was a devoted husband and father—principled, kind.
-But his work often kept him away.
-This last year, stationed at Fort Kalyan in India, was particularly difficult.
-His letters… they hinted at unease, though he never spoke plainly."

-She hesitated, as though the words themselves pained her.
-"Then, two weeks ago, I received word.
-They said he fell from the cliffs near the fort.
-But Edward was not a careless man.
-I cannot accept it was an accident."

-Holmes leaned forward, his expression sharp with intent.
-"Did he mention specific concerns in his letters?
-Any names or irregularities?"

-She hesitated, then nodded.
-"His last letter arrived mere days before his chest went missing.
-In it, he wrote: 'Watch Hawthorne.
-Trust no one.'
-Edward was never one for cryptic warnings."
+The official report of his death—a fall from the cliffs—it makes no sense."

 Holmes exhaled slowly, his fingers steepled.
 "The missing chest—tell me about it."